Channel Matters: Estimating Channel Influence for Multivariate Time Series: Channel-wise Influence

+In this section, we formulate channel-wise influence with theoretical analysis, a novel and promising tool for MTS.

 The influence function~\citep{koh2017understanding} requires the inversion of a Hessian matrix, which is quadratic in the number of model parameters.
-Additionally, the representer point method necessitates a complex, memory-intensive line search or the use of a second-order solver such as LBFGS.
-Fortunately, the original influence function can be accelerated and approximated by TracIn~\citep{pruthi2020estimating} effectively.
-TracIn is inspired by the fundamental theorem of calculus.
-The fundamental theorem of calculus decomposes the difference between a function at two points using the gradients along the path between the two points.
-Analogously, TracIn decomposes the difference between the loss of the test point at the end of training versus at the beginning of training along the path taken by the training process.
-The specific definition can be derived as follows:
+Fortunately, the original influence function can be accelerated and approximated by TracIn~\citep{pruthi2020estimating} effectively,{ which decomposes the difference between the loss of the test point at the end of training versus at the beginning of training along the path taken by the training process.
+The specific definition can be derived as follows:}